 Mean score of companies in the Electrical Machinery Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, United Microelectronics Corporation (UMC), headquartered in Taiwan (TW), reported total greenhouse gas emissions of approximately 3,052,000 kg CO2e.
-This figure includes 509,555,000 kg CO2e from Scope 1 emissions, 1,636,208,000 kg CO2e from Scope 2 emissions, and 1,893,167,000 kg CO2e from Scope 3 emissions.
-UMC has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 greenhouse gas emissions by 25% by 2030, using 2020 as the baseline year.
-Additionally, the company targets a 12.3% reduction in absolute Scope 3 emissions within the same timeframe.
-These commitments align with the Science Based Targets initiative (SBTi) and reflect UMC's dedication to sustainable practices in the semiconductor industry.
+In 2023, United Microelectronics Corporation (UMC) reported total greenhouse gas emissions of approximately 2,509,000,000 kg CO2e, comprising 509,555,000 kg CO2e from Scope 1, 1,636,208,000 kg CO2e from Scope 2, and 1,893,167,000 kg CO2e from Scope 3 emissions.
+This represents a significant commitment to sustainability within the semiconductor industry.
+UMC has set ambitious targets to reduce its carbon footprint.
+The company aims to achieve a 25% reduction in absolute Scope 1 and 2 emissions by 2030, using 2020 as the baseline year.
+Additionally, UMC is committed to a 12.3% reduction in absolute Scope 3 emissions within the same timeframe.
+Long-term goals include a 95% reduction in Scope 1 and 2 emissions and a 90% reduction in Scope 3 emissions by 2050.
+These targets align with the Science Based Targets initiative (SBTi) and reflect UMC's commitment to reaching net-zero greenhouse gas emissions across its value chain by 2050.
+The company is on track to meet its near-term targets, demonstrating a proactive approach to climate action in the semiconductor sector.

 Access structured emissions data, company-specific emission factors, and source documents